madec-project/ezvis/README.md

       }
 ```

-If you want to shorten the field value to display on the chart, use an
+If you want to shorten the field value to display on the chart, use a `labels`
 associative array to replace too long fields values with shorter ones:

 ```javascript